Give Thanks, Give Back by Hanna Rachocka is a charity exhibit benefiting the Carrollwood Cultural Center.

 The collection is a series of ten impasto acrylic paintings by Hanna Rachocka that transform the traditional still life into an elemental exploration of emotion, weather, and inner fire.
 Each vessel becomes a metaphor for the human spirit—resilient in rain, tangled in thought, radiant in bloom, or aflame with creative force.
 Together, the works weave a narrative of resilience, paradox, celebration, and transformation, inviting viewers to reflect on the seasons and storms of the soul.

+Lost in Space July 13-17 (Week 7) Sponsored by Suli Law Group.
 Ground control to Major Tom, we have a fun-filled galactic week ahead!
 Campers will use their imagination to fly spaceships, befriend aliens, show off some sweet otherworldly moves, and maybe develop creative ways to share Earth arts with alien civilizations.
-It’s sure to be an out-of-this-world Friday afternoon Show & Share!
-CLICK HERE for information […]
+It’s sure to […]

 Peter Pan JR.July 13-31 A Summer Intensive for ages 11-13.
+Sponsored by AdventHealth-Carrollwood.
 Based on J.M.
-Barrie's classic tale and featuring an unforgettable score by Morris "Moose" Charlap and Jule Styne with lyrics by Carolyn Leigh and Betty Comden and Adolph Green, Peter Pan is one of the most beloved and frequently performed family favorites of all time.
-This […]
+Barrie's classic tale and featuring an unforgettable score by Morris "Moose" Charlap and Jule Styne with lyrics by Carolyn Leigh and Betty Comden and Adolph Green, Peter Pan is one of the most beloved and frequently performed family favorites of […]

 Six paintings by William Talenti that started with a deliberate modality—Realistic, Abstract, or Non-Objective—pairing each with a "sister" painting on an opposing wall to serve as a formal counterpoint.